u200910189/tiny_db/README.md

 Test
 ---------------------------
-Use [rspec](http://rspec.info/) for the test of our RDBMS, insert 2000 rows: type 'bundle install --binstubs' to install, then type 'bundle exec rspec',
+Use [rspec](http://rspec.info/) for the test of our RDBMS, insert 2000 rows: \
+type `bundle install --binstubs` to install, then type `bundle exec rspec`

 ![alt text](./md_image/rspec_test.png)
 2000 rows inserted in 0.15s, the generated data file is about 2MB, saved in ./data/db.bin